johneatmon/www/src/pages/about/index.md

 Hi, there.
 My name is John.

-I’m a content strategist from Orlando living in Tacoma.
-I love working at the intersection of content and design.
+I’m a designer and developer from Orlando living in Tacoma.
+I'm currently the Content Strategist for [ProSource](https://www.getprosource.com/).
 When I’m not at my desk, I’m most likely [hiking](/hikes) around the beautiful state of WA.

 Feel free to follow me on [Twitter](https://twitter.com/jmaeat) or [GitHub](https://github.com/jmaeat).